ldi-github/shirates-core/doc/markdown/in_action/stabilizing_test_execution/causes_of_flaky_test.md

 ## Poor quality of Virtual device

-Virtual devices(Android emulator/iOS Simulator) is often not stable.
+Virtual devices(Android emulator/iOS simulator) is often not stable.

 Consider rebooting the device on trouble.